sugarlabs/GSoC/Ideas-2020.md

 ## Suggested Issues

 For some ideas, there is a list of 'Suggested issues to work on'.
-These will help you to get familiar with the project.
+These may help you to get familiar with the project.
 The more you work on these issues, the more experienced you will be for the project.
 However, this is not a strict list.
 You _should_ try and explore other issues as well.